Technology-Notes/clearcontainers-runtime-wiki/PR-Review-HOWTO.md

 - Does the code make sense?
   - Could someone with minimal exposure to the codebase guess at what it is doing? (hint: they should be able to).

+### Code comments

+- Is the code sufficiently well commented?
+- Are all functions and function parameters documented (or for `golang` programs, is they purpose obvious?)
+- Does this change require an update to the `README`(s) / architecture docs?
+- Are any lines commented out?
+If so, they should be **removed**!
+- Are there any `FIXME`/`TODO`'s?
+If so, they should be replaced by a full URL to an issue number tracking the work that needs to be done.

 ### Documentation

-- Does this change require an update to the `README`(s) / architecture docs?
+- Does the document update need to be applied to any **other** documents?
-- Is the code sufficiently well commented?
-- Are all functions documented (or for `go` are they purpose obvious?)
-- Does the document update need to be applied to any other documents (for example, when a PR updates an installation guide, those same changes may need to be applied to one or more of the other installation guides!)
+  For example, when a PR updates an installation guide, those same changes may need to be applied to one or more of the other installation guides!

+- Does the PR make any of the following changes?
+If so, it may well need a documentation change:
+  - new programs / scripts added or removed.
+  - new program / script options added / removed.
+  - new config options added or removed.
+  - new features added / removed.
+  - existing bug(s) fixed.

 ### Logging and Debugging